Berean Baptist Academy

 - Athlete must have a significant part in helping his or her team accomplish goals on and off the field.

 - Athletes will be nominated by head coaches no later than April 15th of each year.
-BBA Faculty, Staff, and Administration input will be taken into consideration when deciding the winner of this award.
+BBA Faculty, Staff, and Administration input will be considered when deciding the winner of this award.

-- Athlete will be awarded a plaque at the Spring Athletic Banquet as well as a $500 scholarship paid to the college of his or her choice.
-He or she will also have his or her name inscribed in a plaque by the Athletic Office.
+- Athlete will be awarded a plaque at the Spring Athletic Ceremony as well as a $500 scholarship paid to the college of his or her choice.
+He or she will also have his or her name inscribed on a plaque by the Athletic Office.

 Communication/Conflict Resolution Policy